alirezakazemipour/A2C-SIL-TF2/README.md

     if positive_reward:
         self.add_episode(trajectory)
 ```
-This heuristic is only valid for Atari domain with its current DeepMind proposed preprocessing and decreases the generality of the SIL.
+This heuristic is only valid for the Atari domain with its current DeepMind proposed preprocessing and decreases the generality of the SIL.

 A simple example is enough to underline that the above code is **only an aid** for faster training of Atari games with a specific preprocessing on rewards and decreases the generality:
-Suppose we hand engineer the rewards of an Atari game like Pong so that we substarct a -2 from every timestep rewards.
+Suppose we hand engineer the rewards of an Atari game like Pong so that we subtract a -2 from every timestep reward.
 This intervention moves rewards' range from [-1, 1] to [-3, -1] without losing the expressiveness of expected optimal behavior that should be encoded within the rewards.
-But, the above hueristic falis on this new environment and **should be tuned again** (= loss of generality)!
+But, the above heuristic fails on this new environment and **should be tuned again** (= loss of generality)!

-**As a result, the current code avoids appling such domain knowledge about positivity of rewards**.
+**As a result, the current code avoids applying such domain knowledge about the positivity of rewards**.

-- To speedup the training, the currect code benefits from using and LSTMCell and the lighter network architecture introduced in A3C paper instead of the larger DQN network.
+- To speed up the training, the current code benefits from using and LSTMCell and the lighter network architecture introduced in the A3C paper instead of the larger DQN network.
-- The current code uses Adam as its optimizer and no major violation was seen during training time, thus the clippings of the Advantage function, Log Probabilities and Critic Loss of the original code (shown below) that uses RMSprop, were not required:
+- The current code uses Adam as its optimizer and no major violation was seen during training time, thus the clippings of the Advantage function, Log Probabilities, and Critic Loss of the original code (shown below) that uses RMSprop, were not required:
 ``` python
 clipped_nlogp = tf.stop_gradient(tf.minimum(nlogp, self.max_nlogp) - nlogp) + nlogp